taneron/konfig/generator/konfig-docs/docs/tutorials/fix-openapi-spec.md

 # Quickly Fix Lint Errors for your OpenAPI Specification

-To generate your first set of high quality SDKs you need to pass [Konfig's Linter](setup-linting).
+To generate your first set of high quality SDKs you need to pass [Konfig's Linter](/docs/tutorials/setup-linting/).
 But manually updating your OAS is tedious.
 Use [konfig fix](https://github.com/konfig-dev/konfig-cli#konfig-fix) to expedite the process.
 Today `konfig fix` will:

 - Add [missing global tags](https://meta.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules#operation-tag-defined)